scrapy/scrapy/docs/contributing.rst

     tox -e py36

-You can also specify a comma-separated list of environmets, and use :ref:`tox’s parallel mode <tox:parallel_mode>` to run the tests on multiple environments in parallel::
+You can also specify a comma-separated list of environments, and use :ref:`tox’s parallel mode <tox:parallel_mode>` to run the tests on multiple environments in parallel::